 - housing, registration, required meetings, etc.

-Studyinsweden.se offers information and tools specifically for international students.
-There, you can find all kinds of information about what's it's like to study here.
+Studyinsweden.se offers information specifically for international students.
+There, you can find out what's it's like to study here.
 Topics such as housing, books, living in Sweden – things that aren't directly related to admission and your studies – are all covered at Studyinsweden.se.
 They also have extensive information regarding universities in Sweden and their courses and programmes.

 Studyinsweden.se also has information about scholarship programmes offered by the Swedish Institute.
 See their website for further information, or contact them directly with your scholarship questions.